 I see creative leadership as a form of art!
 These four dimensions characterize creative leadership:

 I look forward to the opportunity to tell you more about Creative Leadership and how this program can be used effectively and sustainably in your company.
-Simply use this contact form:
+I would be happy to tell you more about art and potential without obligation and how you can develop your potential.
+Simply call me at +49 170 961 71 81 or head over to my contact form.

 With its really inspiring and invigorating elements, the seminar "strength-oriented leadership" by and with Jörg Reckhenrich and Marlen Nebelung is far away from many things I have learned so far - in the best sense.
 Through my engagement with art, in a gallery and a museum as well as a studio, my personal development plans and projects became vivid, super tangible and concrete.
 The two speakers accompanied us very well - as a participant I could deepen my values and strengths along the view of a work of art.
 This seminar sounds for a long time yet, a real recommendation!